aegoroff/copyto/README.md

 target one.

 The app supports setting source and target paths directly from command line and configuration file in TOML format also can be used.
-Using configuration file you can setup several sources and targets
+Using configuration file you can setup several sources and targets.

+Also you can setup file names filter using include or exclude options (or both) using either configuration file or command line.
+Include filter allows only file matched to be copied.
+Exclude filter allows all files but those that matched to be copied.

 Command line syntax:
 --------------------